gatoreee/tournament/README.md

 Extra Credit Description
 ------------------------
-For this project I added suuport for more than one tournament in the database.
+For this project I added support for more than one tournament in the database.
 This required adding functions to create tournaments and register players into a tournament.
 It also required created tables for tournaments and a tournament player map.
 As well as modifying the standings, matches, won and omw views.

 Also added 'opponent match wins' as a way to break ties when players have the same number of wins.
 This metric is calculated into the omw view and reflected in the standings.